egadb/Team341-soen341projectW2024/README.md

    ## Git Rules

    This project uses standard version control practices.
-Contributors must create separate branches from main, relating to an already crated Issue, work on their contribution, and submit detailed pull requests to merge their code.
+Contributors must create separate branches from main, relating to an already created Issue, work on their contribution, and submit detailed pull requests to merge their code.

-   Here are some PR guidelines:
+   Here are some PR and branch guidelines:

    - Make sure the branch you are working on is named after the Issue # and the title of the Issue for clarity.
    - Must fix any merge conflicts before submitting a PR.